pytask-dev/pytask/docs/source/tutorials/repeating_tasks_with_different_inputs.md

 When the task module is imported, all three task functions are created and the `@pytask.mark.produces` decorator receives the correct reference to the produced file.

-But when the task is executed, the value of the variable `i = 2` which is the last state of `i` after the loop has completed.
+But, when the task is executed, the value of the variable `i = 2` which is the last state of `i` after the loop has completed.

-So, all three tasks are creating the same file `out_3.txt`.
+So, all three tasks are creating the same file `out_2.txt`.

 The solution is to use the intended channels to pass variables to tasks which are the `kwargs` argument of `@pytask.mark.task` or the default value in the function signature.